Why Prince George's County needs more wireless infrastructure.

 Here, demand for mobile data is growing exponentially—and improved wireless connectivity is a necessity, primarily for public safety.
 Today, 80 percent of 911 calls are placed from a mobile device, and fast, reliable wireless connectivity is critical in providing immediate access to police officers, firefighters, and other first responders.
 Small cell solutions, or “small cells,” have emerged as a key component of upgrading and enhancing Prince George’s County’s existing wireless infrastructure.
 Small cells often are used to complement existing infrastructure, such as towers, to add much-needed coverage and capacity in highly populated areas.

-Also, because they can be inconspicuously installed on right of way infrastructure like street signs, utility poles, and streetlights, small cells blend into their surroundings and preserve the aesthetics of their environment.
-Working in partnership with county staff, we plan to enable improved wireless carrier service while keeping the unique character of the area’s historic and modern neighborhoods intact.
+Since small cells often are inconspicuously installed on right of way infrastructure like street signs, utility poles, and streetlights, they blend into their surroundings and preserve the aesthetics of their environment.
+Working in partnership with city staff, we plan to enable improved wireless carrier service while keeping Prince George's County’s character intact.

 About Crown Castle

 Crown Castle owns, operates and leases more than 40,000 cell towers and approximately 65,000 route miles of fiber supporting small cells and fiber solutions across every major US market.
 This nationwide portfolio of communications infrastructure connects cities and communities to essential data, technology and wireless service—bringing information, ideas and innovations to the people and businesses that need them.